-The Board's income for the year was within 3.3% of budget with a variance of \$20,889.
-The major income variance was a reduction in the number of survey plans lodged with DNRM during the year leading to the Survey Infrastructure Fee being \$19,094 below budget.
+The Board's income for the year was 3.3% below budget with a variance of \$23,580.
+While registration fees were increased the increase only applied for half the year and therefore fee income was below the full year budget.

-Total expenditure was \$162,499 or 20.5% below budget.
-The major saving was \$77,801 for complaint investigation and legal costs due a reduction in both the number and complexity of complaints received and investigated by the Board during the year.
+Total expenditure was \$15,840 or 2.2% above budget.
+Complaint investigation costs were \$51,419 over budget due to an increase in the number and complexity of complaints received and investigated by the Board during the year.